django-cms/django-cms/docs/user/editing_basics.rst

 This menu contains jump links which open up administration controls in a side-frame.

-* "Pages ..." takes you directly to the pages editing interface
+* *Pages ...* takes you directly to the pages editing interface
-* "Users ..." takes you directly to the users management panel
+* *Users ...* takes you directly to the users management panel
-* "Administration ..." takes you to the site-wide administration panel
+* *Administration ...* takes you to the site-wide administration panel
-* "User settings ..." allows you to switch the language of the admin interface and toolbar
+* *User settings ...* allows you to switch the language of the admin interface and toolbar

 You can also logout from this menu.